fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gs-apache-spark.md

 1. On the **Stay signed in?** pop-up, click on **No**.

-      > **Note**: If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#Steps-to-Proceed-with-MFA-Setup-if-Ask-Later-Option-is-Not-Visible)
+      > **Note**: If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if "Ask Later" Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-"ask-later"-option-is-not-visible)

 1. Click on the Profile icon from the top right and select **Free Trial**.